 Find your ICD-10 codes

 These will come from your International Classification of Diseases (ICD) codes and there are more than 70,000 disease codes available.

-The next thing you’ll want to do is find out if there are any specific diagnosis required by your insurance company.
+Therefore, the next thing you’ll want to do is find out if there are any specific diagnoses required by your insurance company.

 It’s important to know that only your physician can diagnose you with these codes (with the exception of Z71.3 as it is preventive care).

 That being said, this may also hinge on the ICD-10 codes you have.

 Be sure to ask what the start and end dates are for your annual plan.
 Benefits can reset for the “new year.”

 Have I met my deductible?

 This is basically a receipt that you can send to your health insurance provider that will go towards your deductible.
 Once you meet your deductible, you may have 100% coverage.

 What is my copay?

 Ask about any copay required to see a registered dietitian.
 Health insurance covers dietitian nutritionists under specialists.

-Do I have out of network benefits?
+Do I have out-of-network benefits?

 If yes, you can look at dietitian nutritionists and other healthcare providers that are outside of your health insurance network.

 Does my insurance cover telehealth visits?

-In the past year, many insurances have opened up more opportunities for people to see their healthcare providers via telehealth visits.
+In the past years, many insurances have opened up more opportunities for people to see their healthcare providers via telehealth visits.

-Keep yourself healthy and surround yourself with a team that wants the best for you and are willing to do what they can to get you to the goals you want to achieve.
+Keep yourself healthy and surround yourself with a team that wants the best for you and is willing to do what they can to get you to the goals you want to achieve.

-How to find a dietitian nutritionist that takes your health insurance
+find a dietitian nutritionist that takes your health insurance

 Simply type in your zip code and look through the profiles that appear!
 Many will list the types of insurance they provide

 National Kidney Foundation’s Dietitian Directory